src-d/code-annotation/README.md

 Before starting the application you will need to set the `CAT_DB_CONNECTION` environment variable.
 It should point to the database created with the `import` command.

-This variable uses the same `DSN` string as the `import` command to point to a SQLite or PosgreSQL database.
+This variable uses the same `DSN` string as the `import` command to point to an SQLite or PostgreSQL database.

 Some examples: